mahankarimiii02/Reverse-Shell-using-Python/README.md

     - Reverse Shell : run terminal commands
     - Close connection : if for any reason you wanted to close the ```target``` connection (to server) choose this option

-3. Because of EDR Evaluation, the target file doesn't run the command directly ... it creates a .bat file incluidng the commands and then runs the .bat file
+3. Because of EDR Evaluation, the target file doesn't run the command directly ... it creates a .bat file including the commands and then runs the .bat file

 4. Because of Persian language, i used ```arabic_reshaper``` library to show the paths, directories, etc in the correct way

-5. If you wanted to convert the ```.py``` to ```.exe``` make sure to use some obfuscation ... without obfuscation it will be detected as a malicious file
+5. If you want to convert the ```.py``` to ```.exe``` make sure to use some obfuscation ... without obfuscation it will be detected as a malicious file

 # Installation